Women's rights in Brazil: Age of consent and statutory rape

 The age of consent in Brazil is 14, regardless of gender or sexual orientation and any type of sexual activity is permitted after the age of 18.
 Statutory rape can only be committed by those above the age of 18, and is punishable by 8 to 15 years imprisonment.
 However, according to US State Department, men who have killed, sexually assaulted, or committed other crimes against women are unlikely to be brought to trial.
 Brazil has recently overtaken Thailand as the world's most popular destination for sex tourism, which involves travel for the purpose of engaging in sexual activity with prostitutes.

 Sex tourism is most common in the Northeast of Brazil, especially in the city of Fortaleza, where child prostitution is rampant.
 While no specific laws address sex tourism, it is punishable under other criminal offenses, such as pedophilia and corruption of minors.
 The government released a "code of conduct to combat sex tourism and sexual exploitation" and conducted campaigns in the most affected areas, which are predominantly in the Northeastern region of the country.
-The states of Pernambuco, Espirito Santo, Amazonias, Parana and the Federal District enacted laws requiring certain businesses to display signs listing the penalties for having intercourse with a minor.
+The states of Pernambuco, Espírito Santo, Amazonas, Paraná and the Federal District enacted laws requiring certain businesses to display signs listing the penalties for having intercourse with a minor.